 Hardening off is the process that helps plants get used to harsher outdoor environments before transplantation.
 Over a week or two, plants are gradually exposed to the sun, wind, and water conditions they will live in outdoors.
 This is crucial to ensure that the plant is ready for a new habitat.

-Professional Planting Services in Williams County
+Professional Planting Services In Williams County

 We know that growing plants is exciting, but it can also be a lot of work.
 Contact Farrell’s Lawn & Garden Center in Williams County via our contact form.